Azure/opendigitaltwins-tools/OntologyMapper/src/README.md

 ### Header

-The header section is for informational purposes
+The header section is for informational purposes designating the source and destination DTDLs.
+This is to provide an at-a-glance summary of what DTDLs this file maps.

-#### Input Ontologies
+**Input Ontologies**

 A collection of what ontologies make up the input source for the conversion